-In addition to the modules that the students will be studying, the institution will run a series of seminars delivered by visiting speakers from the industry, and research seminars from members of faculty, academics and post-graduate research students.
+In addition to the modules that the students will be studying, the institution will run a series of seminars delivered by visiting lecturers from the industry, Research and Educational Institutions from Greece, EU, USA, Australia and other countires. and research seminars from members of faculty, academics and post-graduate research students.
 All the graduate students will be invited to attend to broaden their knowledge and to provide network opportunities with potential employers.
+Updated educational methods will be used, including distance and digital learning systems.

-Support in writing is provided (Writing Center and Library), mentoring (older students are mentoring the new), tutoring and advising are also provided by the College.
-There is an opportunity for the students to visit other academic institutions or/and food industry abroad.
+Support in writing (Writing Center and Library), mentoring (older students are mentoring the new), tutoring and advising are provided by the College.

+There is an opportunity for the students to visit other academic institutions or/and agro-food industry abroad.
+Additional opportunities are offered through the existing ERASMUS+ projects in progress and new proposals in EU.
 The above opportunities offered at Perrotis College will be available to students from various institutions around the world, through the College's study abroad programmes.

-5. Relevant subject benchmark statements and other external and internal reference points used to inform programme outcomes.
+5. Relevant QAA subject benchmark statements and other external and internal reference points used to inform programme outcomes.